NuevoFoundation/workshops/content/english/java-basics/activity-6.md

 <br />

 `System`, `PrintStream`, and `String` are predefined classes in Java.
-However, we are not limited to these predefined classes, and we can actually create our own data type by writing a class!
+However, we are not limited to these predefined classes, and we can actually create our own data type by writing our own class!
 This is useful for coders to create specific objects to have certain attributes and behaviors.
 Having access to these user-defined types allows us to build distinct programs.

 Let's learn about the different parts in a class below: